j-gorka/ElectricityEmissions.jl/README.md

 ## Generator Cost Function Support
 Currently, `ElectricityEmissions.jl` supports the use of test cases with linear or piece-wise linear generator cost functions.
 At present, quadratic and higher terms within polynomial cost functions will be ignored.
-However, An upcoming update will a add support for quadratic terms.
+However, an upcoming update will a add support for quadratic terms.

 ## Troubleshooting
 The calculation of marginal metrics, such as LMCE and ALMCE, relies on the inversion of a constraint matrix and hence requires a unique solution to the generation dispatch problem (OPF).
 Situations in which there is more than one generator with the same cost function at a particular bus may result in a `SingularException`.
 To remedy this, we have included the function `add_gen_cost_noise!(case)`which adds a small amount of noise to all generator cost functions.